February 2013 – February is National Pet Dental Health Month

 Untreated dental disease has been linked to many diseases.These include kidney and liver disease, heart failure, heart attacks, lung disease and diabetes.
 Many of these conditions can be prevented, treated or improved with proper dental care.

 We recommend daily tooth brushing as the best way to keep your pet’s mouth healthy.
 Debris builds up on your pet’s teeth and requires brushing or rubbing to keep the mouth fresh.
 You may also use daily oral hygiene rinses, dental diets, water additives, and safe chew toys to keep your pet’s mouth clean.
+We can show you how to brush your pet’s teeth during your next visit and suggest the other types of hygiene care most appropriate for your pet.

 We care about your pet’s dental health.
 Call us at 908-874-4447 if you would like to set up an appointment and discuss your pet’s dental needs further with one of our veterinarians.